-First Semester Second Semester

-Hours Hours

-French D1-Introduction toFrench Literature3Minor6Elective3 French D2-Introduction to French Literature 3 Minor 6 Elective 3
+French D1-Introduction to French D2-Introduction to

+French Literature 3 French Literature 3

+Minor 6 Minor 6

+Elective 3 Elective 3

+The state of the s

 Total 12 Total 12

 Note: Students intending to teach are required to take French D5- The Methodology of Foreign Language Teaching.
 This course is counted within the hours required for a major.